Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Introduction

+\item Unlike the existing lower-complexity schemes in \cite{WCJ,JWZ,CWL,CLCEL,CLCEL2} requiring $r\in\{s,K-s\}$ and $N=Q$, we propose a novel CDC scheme that not only supports flexible setting with $K/s\in\mathbb{N}$ and $N$ being independent of $Q$, but also greatly reduces the communication load. { We deliberately design the strategies of data placement, output functions assignment, and two-rounds Shuffle delivery, the achieved multicast gains are $(r+s-1)(1-1/s)$ and $r+s-1$, respectively.} When $s$ is relatively large, the multicast gain is approximate to $r+s-1$, which is the maximum under one-shot linear delivery \cite{CWL}.

+\item { The proposed scheme shows that using new strategies of data placement and output functions assignment can potentially break the fundamental limits (under a given assignment of output functions) presented in \cite{LMYA}.
+In prior works with flexible in $K$, only \cite{WCJ} broke the limit under the specific condition $r=s=2$.
+Our work reveals that even for $r\neq s$, there exist numerous cases where the limits in \cite{LMYA} can still be broken.}

-\begin{itemize} \item The communication load of the proposed scheme is quite close to or surprisingly better than that of the optimal work \cite{LMYA}, especially when the computation load $r$ is not large. \item In our scheme, the required number of input files increases with ${K/s\choose (r-1)/s+1}(r+s-1)$, and the required number of output functions only linearly increases with $K$ (which is $K/s$), significantly relaxing the requirements for exponentially large numbers of input files and output functions in \cite{LMYA}.
-Besides, our scheme allows $r\neq s$ and $r+s\neq K$, improving the feasibility of the state-of-art schemes in \cite{WCJ,JWZ,CWL, CLCEL}. \item The proposed scheme operates on the minimum binary field $\mathbb{F}_2$, significantly reducing the coding complexity. \end{itemize}
+\item The proposed scheme has low complexity in terms of small $(N,Q)$ \footnote{In CDC schemes, large $N$ and $Q$ will incur large computational complexity \cite{LMYA}.} and one-shot binary delivery. { Specifically, in our scheme the number of input files $N$ and output functions $Q$ are increased with ${K/s\choose (r-1)/s+1}(r+s-1)$ and $(K/s)$, instead of ${K\choose r}$ and ${K\choose s}$ in \cite{LMYA},} which is significantly relaxing the requirements for exponentially large numbers of input files and output functions. { Compared to the lower-complexity schemes with flexible $K$ \cite{JQ,WCJ}, our scheme also achieves an exponential reduction in $(N,Q)$.} Moreover, the proposed one-shot transmission strategy during the Shuffle phase operates on the binary field $\mathbb{F}_2$, significantly reducing the computational complexity.

+\item We derive a new information-theoretic converse bound for the cascaded CDC framework, under the given strategies of data placement and output functions assignment.
+Furthermore, we prove that the proposed scheme achieves the \textit{order optimal} communication load that is within a $2$ factor of the information-theoretic optimum; and for any given $r$, when $K\to\infty$, it is \textit{asymptotically optimal}.
+We also have the optimality under the constraint of $s=1$, consistent with the result in \cite{LMYA}.